 I don’t know if it’s called trauma but I’m going to call it that.
 I have this deep desire to find out if the way I was raised has impacted the way I act and do things.
-As a child, my mom was diagnosed with bipolar and schizophrenia.
-I still have yet to find out if this was heredity or if some event or thing trigged the onset of these things.
+As a child, my mom was diagnosed with schizophrenia.
+I still have yet to find out if this was heredity or if some event or thing triggered the onset of these things.
 Every one has their own story and if I’m honest, I’ll just say that I haven’t been the most comfortable asking my mom about her mental health.
 She takes medication daily and if she doesn’t, she is not a normal functioning human.
 I remember my grandmother mentioning that she had not taken it once and going outside in the garage to find her talking to herself as if someone was there.
 You may or may not be able to imagine what that was like as a kid.
 I would like to think that at that point my mom became handicapped because of the lack of knowledge of mental health in our home.
 She stopped working and doing the things that she’d do normally.
 She was hospitalized a couple times and we were never told any details about her situation, only that she wasn’t working anymore, had to take medication everyday, see the doctor (psychiatrist), and attend group sessions (therapy).
 It’s 2019 and my family and I have barely scratched the surface of having a conversation about mental health.
 When I was in school, kids in the community would pick on me and say my mom was crazy because I guess that was all they could find to pick on me about.
 My grandmother ended up raising my brother and I so I didn’t have a lot of parental involvement as a kid.
 My dad was in and out of our lives, mostly out with excuses.
 He blames my grandmother for a lot of it but every one has their side of the story.
 I still believe that my grandmother did the best she could to raise us, considering the circumstances.
 I wouldn’t be who I am today if it wasn’t for the Lord, his grace, and her grace.
 So yeah I knew my dad growing up but after a while, I didn’t care whether he was in or out of my life due to all of his broken promises to show up and spend time with my brother and me.
 After I graduated college, he claimed he wanted to help out since he hadn’t been there for me and recommended that I move and that’s another whole story.
 We then tried rebuilding our relationship but it failed for various reasons and we equally decided that we’d no longer communicate.
 He even told me I was beginning to act like my mom since I had began to isolate myself and even though I didn’t believe that, it has stuck with me.
 However, I am constantly being told that I should contact him and give him another chance and I do not feel that I should.
 It’s my way of protecting my peace and energy.
 My hope is that I can work through this stuff, gain clarity, and be done with feeling a certain type of way because of the decisions that I’ve made.

 Being impatient as a mom

 I have a huge desire to be the best parent I can be but if I’m going to be honest, I am not the most patient and I am still working on my effective listening skills when it comes down to hearing my daughter talk 24/8.
 I have came a LONG way though.
 Let’s be real.
 When my daughter was going through the stage of being two or three years old, I had the least amount of patience.
 It seemed like everything she did was a test and I found myself using some of the parenting skills I observed from my grandmother as a kid i.e. hollering and spanking occasionally.
-Now, I’ve gotten so much better and understand more of child development but there are little things that still push my button and they shouldn’t.
-I haven’t spanked her in years although I’ve threatened her numerous time and I have learned to use a calm voice way more.
+Now, I’ve gotten so much better and understand more of child development but there are little things that still push my buttons and they shouldn’t.
+I haven’t spanked her in years although I’ve threatened her numerous times and I have learned to use a calm voice way more.
 I think she has a fear of spankings now and when I holler, she jumps a little. *Sigh* My daughter is also super sensitive and gets frustrated easily.
 Sometimes I literally have to drag things out of her and I want her to feel more comfortable with telling me things instead of feeling like I might get mad at her.
 I feel like a therapist would be able to recommend some communication and coping mechanisms that I haven’t tried to help me out in these areas.
 I am also going to explore play therapy for my daughter or see if the therapist recommends it because I want her to be expressive and be in the best shape she can possibly be mentally as a kid and work through growing up in a single parent home, so she doesn’t have to do the work later on in life.
 I believe this age is a crucial time in her childhood development, especially with teaching her how to identify and articulate her feelings.

 Feelings of guilt